 Still, if you can accept that you just might be average, cutting back food waste could save you a significant chunk of change.
 Simply cutting waste in half for a typical US household (family of four), could save $77.75 per month!

-In one fell swoop, you can take about 10% off your grocery store expense by combining two discounts you may not be aware of.
+Here’s one great way you can save money on groceries.
+Take about 10% off your grocery store expense by combining two discounts you may not be aware of.

 - Discounted gift cards for your grocery store